 When you first ask your employees to document business processes you end up with policies and procedures, work instructions, and forms describing the work that employees perform.
 It tends to be very transaction oriented and focused on the work.

-When you ask your employees to look at your business as a series of processes, then you end up with process maps, process interaction diagrams, and subject matter experts involved.
+When you ask your employees to look at your business as a series of processes, then you end up with process maps, process interaction diagrams, process descriptions or processes and procedures.
 The process documentation is better, focused on the process, but it is still missing how each process interacts with the other in a system of processes and delivering the strategic results.

 But if you really want your employees to manage their business processes, then you will need Key Performance Indicators (KPI), measures for strategy attainment, and a workforce team with upper management involved as a member of that team ensuring that business processes are managed for results.
 Isn’t that what business process management is all about — management managing and delivering results?

 Many business processes are poorly defined, but this can be fixed.
 Start by creating process maps for all of your core business process.
 Creating process maps is the first step to improving your business process management.
 Most business do not do a very good job of monitoring their processes.
 Do you know what all the defects are that can and do occur with your core business processes?
 Using your process maps to identify critical data to monitor is the next step in your business process improvement journey.